johnfial/childhood_canvas/README.md

 # Project Overview

 - Childhood Canvas is a visual play sandbox for older babies and toddlers, intended for full-screen, limited-feature use, *with a focus on keyboard interaction*.
+- Ages ~6-months through ~42 months (3 1/2 years).
-- A deployed version, usually refreshed weekly, can be accessed at https://johnfial.pythonanywhere.com .
-Guest credentials:
+- A deployed version can be accessed at https://johnfial.pythonanywhere.com .
+(It is usually ~1-3 weeks older than this repository.)
+- Guest credentials:
    - *Username:*  **guest**
    - *Password:*         **aoeu1234**
 - Class presentation (virtual), Jan 2021: https://www.youtube.com/watch?v=laxBGSLbT28&t=2260s (link points to 37:40)